 If you take a look at the above config then you’ll notice that the IP, Port, Username and the Password will be same as the wallet config file.

 6. Save the batch file and run the miner.
 That’s it!
 You are now solo mining!

 Solo mining on different machine or a mining rig where wallet is not setup

-For safety purpose we don’t usually install wallets on mining rig so how do you solo mine?
-Your wallet is not needed actually.
-To solo mine using your mining rig all we need to do is connect the miner to your PC where the wallet runs.
+For safety purpose most don’t install wallets on their mining rig.
+In this case how do you solo mine?
+Actually you don’t need a wallet installed on your mining rig.
+To solo mine using your mining rig all we need to do is connect the miner to your PC where the wallet is running.
 For this we’ll need two information.